 When you near the end of your commercial lease, you may consider renewing and staying in the space.
-Lease renewals give you a chance to evaluate your current business position as a tenant, examine the current commercial real estate market, and negotiate a better lease agreement.
+A lease renewal gives you the chance to evaluate your business position as a tenant, examine the current commercial real estate market, and negotiate a better lease agreement.

-Here are four tips to help you negotiate the best possible commercial lease renewal.
+Here are four tips to help you develop your lease renewal strategy:

 You should be familiar with your lease agreement and the parameters of your lease renewal.
 Proactivity can benefit you during the renewal process, so start negotiating early.
 If you procrastinate, you may end up stuck in your space with high rent rates because you didn’t have enough time to look for a new location.